rrhh1/Discord-File-Manager/README.md

 npm run preview
 ```

-In the server terminal, run
+In the server terminal, run:

 ```bash
 npm run start
 ```

-In the client terminal, click the link (`http://localhost:5173/`) that appears.
-The project is now ready to be used.
+In the client terminal, click the `localhost` link that appears.
+The project is now ready to use!